 - Every person with dementia will receive a personalised care plan.

-The government believes that dementia patients will reap the benefits of the 7 day service as it will mean that patients won’t stay in hospital longer than necessary.
+The government believes that dementia patients will reap the benefits of the 7-day service as it will mean that patients won’t stay in the hospital longer than necessary.
 They propose that:

 - all patients in high dependency care will be seen and reviewed by a consultant twice a day, every day of the week by 2020; and

 - if clinically appropriate, all patients, including those with dementia, will be reviewed by a consultant ward round once a day, every day of the week by 2020.